Department of Communication

 Other: The Professor as a Person

 Dr. Gunter loves to travel.
 To date, she has visited each of the 50 states, as well as various international destinations: Mexico, Canada, England, Netherlands, Belgium, France, Spain, Portugal, Germany, Norway, Sweden, Italy, Vatican City, Greece, Turkey, Malta, and Tunisia.
 Dr. Gunter also loves music and has served as an afterschool piano teacher for adults who always wanted to learn the basics, a Church Pianist, and Children’s Church Choir Director and Accompanist, as well as a Gospel Choir Accompanist.
 She also loves to be creative in a variety of other ways, and she has won over 400 ribbons – at such venues as the Iowa State Fair, All-Iowa Fair, Maryland State Fair, Delaware State Fair, Allentown Fair, and Reading Fair - for her candies (with her original fudge recipes), other foods (such as her gourmet sandwiches), and her arts and crafts (such as her crochet, cross-stitch, and macramé).
 Dr. Gunter loves to read and is rarely without a book as she aims to complete at least two books for pleasure each week.
-She is also a devoted follower of “Top Chef” and “Project Runway,” among several other “must-see” t.v. shows – as well as an unashamed Trekker who reminds friends that, "She is from outer space; she only worked in Iowa."
+She is also a devoted follower of “Top Chef” and “Project Runway,” among several other “must-see” t.v. shows (which definitely include "The Big Bang Theory," as is appropriate for someone married to a physicist) – as well as an unashamed Trekker who reminds friends that, "She is from outer space; she only worked in Iowa."
 (Trekkers will know what that means.)
 She loves moose, lighthouses, and covered bridges.

 These and other interests have been the sources of considerable joy for Dr. Gunter.
 However, she considers her Christian faith to be the essence of who she is and the source of her values, her moral standards for her attitudes and actions, her framework for the interpretation of every dimension of her life, her inspiration and motivation for her personal and professional pursuits, and her source of grace and forgiveness in her failures.
 Her daily walk of discipleship is her clear priority as she seeks to live in a way that honors and serves her Lord.
 She has treasured the role of her family in her faith development, as they introduced her to the faith very early in her life, as well as the influence of her father's Methodist tradition, her mother's Baptist tradition, and her stepmother's Presbyterian tradition on her sense of worship and service.
 As part of her faith development, she has served her church in various ways.
 In her local church in Upper Darby, she has coordinated the Altar Guild, created a church archives, written the church history for the 85th Anniversary of the church, led various Bible study classes,, and participated in various social service ministries to address the needs of members of the community.
 Previously, in Iowa, at her church (Christian Church-Disciples of Christ), she held such roles as Elder (and Chair of Board of Elders), Deacon, Church School Teacher, and Church Board Member.
 She also represented the Disciples of Christ as a member of the local-level United Christian Campus Ministries Board and as member/chair of the state-level United Christian Campus Ministries Board that coordinated ecumenical ministries at the public universities in Iowa.
 Her inspiration for her personal aim to honor God and serve others in every dimension of her life has come from these words: "And He increased in wisdom and in years and in divine and human favor."
 (The Gospel of St. Luke, Chapter 2).
 Her inspiration for her professional aims has come from these words: ". . .
 They brought to Him a deaf man who had an impediment in his speech; and they begged Him to lay His hand on him.
 He took him aside in private, away from the crowd, and put His fingers into his ears, and He spat and touched his tongue.
 Then looking up to heaven, He sighed and said to him, 'Ephphatha,' that is, 'Be opened.'
 And immediately his ears were opened, his tongue was released, and he spoke plainly . . .
 They were astounded beyond measure, saying, 'He has done everything well; He even makes the deaf to hear and the mute to speak."
 (The Gospel of St. Mark, Chapter 7).
 And, both personally and professionally, she is inspired by, ". . .
 Just as you did it to one of the least of these who are members of My family, you did it to Me."
 (The Gospel of St. Matthew, Chapter 25).

 Dr. Gunter welcomes visitors to her office on Carter Drive.
-Her office is impossible to miss – it is the orange and blue one to honor her beloved Knights, Volunteers, Tigers, and Longhorns.
-And check out “Cy” from ISU (on the sofa) and “Rammie” from WCU (on the desk).
+Be sure to check out "Smokey," "Pouncer," and "Hook 'Em" on the bookshelves, “Cy” on the sofa, and "Oski" and “Rammie” on the desk. .
 Dr. Gunter has nothing if not school spirit!
+(Oh, by the way, Swoop and the Phanatic also live in her office.)
 Thank you for your visit to her web site biography.

 Photos to come . . . .